Wisdom tooth extraction costs.

 $100.00 - $200.00

-In those cases where the patient opts for the administration of some type of analgesia / sedation during their wisdom tooth extraction process, here are some estimates of the additional costs involved.
+In those cases where the patient opts for the administration of some type of sedation during their extraction process, additional costs will be involved.

 Administration of nitrous oxide (laughing gas).